You are currently viewing How to Replace Vital Documents

 When applying for a mortgage or other loan, you may be asked to provide tax returns for the prior two years.

 If you use tax software such as TurboTax, you should be able to log in and download/print anything you need.
 If you have a tax professional, they likely have copies.
-In the event that neither of these is true, you can request a copy from the IRS using form 4506 and a fee of $50 (as of this posting) per return.
+In the event that neither of these is true, you can request a copy from the IRS through their online portal, where you’ll need to verify your identity with a photo I.D.
+If online access isn’t possible, you can request a transcript by mail using the address from your most recent tax return; expect it to arrive within 5-10 days.
+Another option is to call the IRS’s automated phone service at 800-908-9946.
+Always exercise caution to avoid phishing scams, as the IRS will never initiate contact via email or text to request personal information.

 School Transcripts

-If you’re applying to grad school or taking certain board exams, you may need a transcript.
+You may need a transcript if you’re applying to grad school or taking specific board exams.

-Again, contact the school you graduated from.
+Contact the school you graduated from.
 Each school has different processing times, requirements, and fees for providing them.
-Some may even be able to send them directly to the requesting school or board.
+Some may even send them directly to the requesting school or board.
+You can also receive a copy of your transcript by contacting your state department of education.

 College Diploma